Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Examples

 \begin{lemma} If $\Gamma$ is a tree, then the only balanced phase functions on $\Gamma$ are the trivial ones. \end{lemma}

 \begin{proof} Recall that parallelism is an equivalence relation on the set of closed edges.
 For edges in a parallelism class, $\cent\phi$ must take the same value on their half-edges from the same vertex, so that the vertical period problem is solved.
-If $\Gamma$ is a tree, then these half-edges forms a cut.
-So $\cent\phi$ must be $0$ or $\pi$ on every half-edge. \end{proof}
+If $\Gamma$ is a tree, then these half-edges form a cut.
+So a balanced $\cent\phi$ must be $0$ or $\pi$ on every half-edge. \end{proof}

-Then by Theorem~\ref{thm:symmetry}, trees give rise to symmetric SPMSs.
+Then by Theorem~\ref{thm:symmetry}, if a tree is orientable, balanced, rigid, and has only ordinary vertices, it always gives rise to symmetric SPMSs.
 We see here that the symmetry is induced by the structure.
 If the tree has no cycle of length $2$, it gives rise to a SPMS with genus zero and Scherk ends.
 In this case, it was proved in~\cite{perez2007} that the symmetry is imposed by the structure.

 \begin{example}[revisit] The graph in Figure~\ref{fig:tree1} is a tree, so the phase difference $\cent\phi$ between the two saddle towers is either $0$ (in phase) or $\pi$ (in opposite phase).

+The graph is given by a simple line arrangement.
+By Lemma~\ref{lem:lines} below, under the analytic deformation $\widetilde\chi$ that solves~\eqref{eq:systemanal}, the directions of two rays on the same line must remain opposite.
+As a consequence, if the two Scherk ends pointing upwards bend away from each other under $\widetilde\chi$, the Scherk ends pointing downwards must bend towards each other, creating unwanted intersection.
+The only way to avoid this is to let the vertical rays remain parallel under $\widetilde\chi$.

+Without loss of generality, we fix the analytic function $\xi(\varepsilon) \equiv 0$.
+This guarantees that the vertical rays remain vertical under $\widetilde\chi$, and the horizontal rays remain horizontal.
+It remains to study non-analytic deformation by solving~\eqref{eq:systemflat}.
+In this simple example, there is no equation for $\Phor_c$, and $m(\gH)$ consists of only half-edges in the middle edge.
+One easily solves a system of two equations and finds that the solution $\widehat\zeta \in \cD^\perp$, depending on the phase difference $\cent\phi$, is as depicted by dashed graphs in Figure~\ref{fig:tree1}.

-Assume that $\xi(\varepsilon) \equiv 0$.
-If $\cent\phi = 0$, then the parallel Scherk ends bend away from each other after desingularisation, and the surfaces are embedded by Theorem~\ref{thm:embed4}.
-Otherwise, if $\cent\phi = \pi$, then the Scherk ends will bend towards each other and the surfaces are not embedded.
-In no case do the Scherk ends remain vertical.
-This example contradicts a main result in~\cite{morabito2020}. \end{example}
+The solution can also be understood ``physically''.
+We will see that, as $\varepsilon$ increases, the force along the middle edge varies by $K_h\cos(\cent\phi)\exp(-\cent\ell/\varepsilon^2)$, where $K_h > 0$ and $\cent\ell$ is the length of the edge.
+If $\cent\phi = 0$, the force increases, while the forces along the rays remain unit vectors.
+So the vertical Scherk ends must bend away from each other to recover horizontal balance, and the surfaces are embedded by Theorem~\ref{thm:embed4}.
+Otherwise, if $\cent\phi = \pi$, then the force along the middle edge decreases, and the vertical Scherk ends must bend towards each other to recover horizontal balance, and the surfaces are not embedded.
+In no case do the Scherk ends remain vertical, contradicting~\cite{morabito2020}. \end{example}